Johnson ready to end NASCAR grind and move on with life

 He made his decision public Wednesday, the same day he told his two daughters over breakfast and tried to show them a video detailing his decision.
 Six-year-old Lydia was more interested in her pancakes.

-“She could not be bothered by the video and wanted me to pass the butter,” Johnsons said.
+“She could not be bothered by the video and wanted me to pass the butter,” Johnson said.

-He said 9-year-old Evie is still “processing” the retirement, and the girls helped introduced Johnson at his news conference at Hendrick Motorsports.
-Flanked by a childhood dirt bike, a dune buggy, his famed No. 48 Lowe’s Chevrolet and his current car sponsored by Ally, he was surrounded by those instrumental in his career.
+He said 9-year-old Evie is still “processing” the retirement, and the girls helped introduce Johnson at his news conference at Hendrick Motorsports.
+Flanked by a childhood dirt bike, a dune buggy, his famed No. 48 Lowe’s Chevrolet from his first championship and his current car sponsored by Ally, he was surrounded by those instrumental in his career.
 The audience included wife Chandra, former crew chief Knaus, current crew chief Cliff Daniels, NASCAR Vice Chairman Mike Helton and Gordon.

 Johnson sat alongside Hendrick on a stage back-dropped with photos from his championship seasons.
 Johnson’s seven titles are tied with Richard Petty and Dale Earnhardt for the most in NASCAR history, and his five straight championships from 2006 through 2010 are unprecedented.
 His 83 career victories are tied with Cale Yarborough for sixth all-time, and two more wins would move him into fourth behind Gordon’s 93 victories.